What Makes a Tinnitus App Actually Effective? 6 Criteria That Matter

 The adherence principle

 Research on tinnitus app outcomes consistently finds that consistency matters more than which specific sounds are used.
-An app that you actually use every day — because it's always running in the background — will outperform a more feature-rich app that you keep meaning to open.
+An app you actually use every day — because it's always running in the background — will outperform a more feature-rich app you keep meaning to open.

 This is why background playback continuity is criterion 1.
 Everything else compounds from there.